jfkeci/theory/js/javascript/javascript.md

 ### Description
 - A high level language
+    - any programming language that enabled development of a program in a much more user-friendly programming context and is generaly independent of the computer's hardware architecture
 - Single threaded
+    - it has only one callstack that is used to allocate the memory used by the Javascript program
+        - within the call stack, the JS code is read and gets executed line by line
+        - the call stack is a stack data structure
 - Garbage collected
 - Interpreded or just in time compiled
 - Prototype based